 in objects with extended partly ionized zones.

-Since the ionization potential of matches the ionization
+Since the ionization potential of

 potential of H very well we should expect a large difference